aws-powertools/powertools-lambda-python/docs/core/metrics/datadog.md

 ```

-In this context, a metric provider is an [AWS Lambda Partner](https://go.aws/3HtU6CZ){target="_blank" rel="nofollow"} that provides an integration via SDK where Powertools for AWS Lambda (Python) can create a wrapper around this one.
-If you are an AWS Lambda partner and would like to add support in Powertools for AWS Lambda (Python), open an [issue](https://github.com/aws-powertools/powertools-lambda-python/issues/new?assignees=&labels=feature-request%2Ctriage&projects=&template=feature_request.yml&title=Feature+request%3A+TITLE){target="_blank"}.

-These metrics can be visualized through [Datadog console](https://app.datadoghq.com/metric/explore){target="_blank" rel="nofollow"}.

 ## Key features

-* Flush metrics to standard output
-* Flush metrics to Datadog extension
+* Flush metrics to Datadog extension or standard output
-* Validate against common metric definitions mistakes (values)
+* Validate against common metric definitions mistakes
-* Support to add default tags to all created metrics
+* Support to add default tags

 ## Terminologies

-If you're new to Datadog custom metrics, we suggest you read the Datadog [official documentation](https://docs.datadoghq.com/metrics/custom_metrics/){target="_blank" rel="nofollow"} for custom metrics.
+If you're new to Datadog Metrics, there are three terminologies you must be aware of before using this utility:

+* **Namespace**.
+It's the highest level container that will group multiple metrics from multiple services for a given application, for example `ServerlessEcommerce`.
+* **Metric**.
+It's the name of the metric, for example: SuccessfulBooking or UpdatedBooking.
+* **Tags**.
+Metrics metadata in key-value pair format.
+They help provide contextual information, and filter org organize metrics.

+You can read more details in the [Datadog official documentation](https://docs.datadoghq.com/metrics/custom_metrics/){target="_blank" rel="nofollow"}.

 ## Getting started